Stapeley Grange Wildlife Centre

 Stapeley Grange is one of four RSPCA wildlife centres based in England that supports the rehabilitation of sick, injured, orphaned and confiscated wildlife.

 We admit animals from south of the Scottish Border to south of Birmingham, into North Wales and across to Lincolnshire.
-In 2015 we received over 6,100 admissions, including wildlife, exotic and domestic casualties.
+In 2016 we received over 6,600 admissions, including wildlife, exotic and domestic casualties.
 This was our buisest year on record and 2017 is proving even busier!

 Bringing in wildlife